-Governor Parson appointed Virginia Lay as Associate Circuit Judge for the 21st Judicial Circuit She will fill the vacancy created by the end of the Honorable Judy P. Draper’s term.
+Governor Parson appointed Richard Stewart as Circuit Judge for the 21st Judicial Circuit.
+He will fill the vacancy created by the retirement of the Honorable Maura B. McShane.

 Today, Governor Parson released the following statement on the final passage of SB 68, a comprehensive economic development strategy for growth across Missouri.